Winner Winner Chicken . . . shit happens.

 Be cautious around writers, be very, very cautious.
 We are always taking notes.

-The third odd occurrence of the day was the onset of after-pain—there is not supposed to be pain.
+Anyway, the third odd occurrence of the day was the onset of after-pain—there is not supposed to be pain.
 I shared this with my friend.
 She said she was in no pain.
 So, I checked with my sister, who’s had the procedure numerous times.
-Not once had she ever experienced any after-pain.
+Not once had she ever experienced a trace of after-pain.

 It was a mild pain, but it wasn’t going away, and maybe it was getting worse.
 I knew the possible serious complications, and this was all becoming rather concerning.